Islam in England: Early modern period

 Bengal (now Bangladesh and West Bengal), a province of Mughal India with a Muslim majority and Hindu minority, was annexed by the East India Company after the Battle of Plassey in 1757.
 The cheap textiles and other manufactured goods from Bengal directly contributed to the Industrial Revolution in England, with the textiles produced in Bengal being used to support British industries such as textile manufacturing, aided by the invention of devices such as the spinning jenny.
 With the establishment of Crown control in India after 1857, the British Empire ruled over a large Muslim population.

 By the time of Union with Scotland in 1707, only small numbers of Muslims were living in England.
 The first large group of Muslims to arrive, in the 18th century, were lascars (sailors) recruited from the Indian subcontinent (largely from the Bengal region) to work for the Honourable East India Company, many of whom settled down and took local wives (due to a lack of Indian women living in England at the time).
 38 lascars are reported arriving in British ports in 1760.
 Between 1803 and 1813, there were more than 10,000 lascars from the Indian subcontinent visiting British port cities and towns.
 By 1842, 3,000 lascars visited the UK annually, and by 1855, 12,000 lascars were arriving annually in British ports.
 In 1873, 3,271 lascars arrived in Britain.
 Throughout the early 19th century lascars visited Britain at a rate of 1,000 every year, which increased to a rate of 10,000 to 12,000 every year throughout the late 19th century.

 Due to the majority being lascars, the earliest Muslim communities were found in port towns.
 Naval cooks also came, many of them from the Sylhet Division of what is now Bangladesh.
-One of the most famous early Bengali Muslim immigrants to England was Sake Dean Mahomet, a captain of the East India Company army who in 1810 founded London's first Indian restaurant, the Hindoostane Coffee House.
+One of the most famous early Muslim immigrants to England was Sake Dean Mahomet, a captain of the East India Company army who in 1810 founded London's first Indian restaurant, the Hindoostane Coffee House.
 He is also reputed for introducing shampoo and therapeutic massage to the United Kingdom.